MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Identity.Governance/New-MgEntitlementManagementAccessPackage.md

   - `[IsHidden <Boolean?>]`: Whether the access package is hidden from the requestor.
   - `[ModifiedDateTime <DateTime?>]`: The Timestamp type represents date and time information using ISO 8601 format and is always in UTC time.
 For example, midnight UTC on Jan 1, 2014 is 2014-01-01T00:00:00Z.
 Read-only.

-INCOMPATIBLEGROUPS <IMicrosoftGraphGroup1\[]>: The groups whose members are ineligible to be assigned this access package.
+`INCOMPATIBLEGROUPS <IMicrosoftGraphGroup[]>`: The groups whose members are ineligible to be assigned this access package.
   - `[DeletedDateTime <DateTime?>]`: Date and time when this object was deleted.
 Always null when the object hasn't been deleted.
   - `[Id <String>]`: The unique idenfier for an entity.
 Read-only.
   - `[AcceptedSenders <IMicrosoftGraphDirectoryObject[]>]`: The list of users or groups that are allowed to create post's or calendar events in this group.
 If this list is non-empty then only users or groups listed here are allowed to post.